Choosing a Depression Treatment Center: Finding the Best Program for Your Loved One

 Long-term residential treatment programs can also implement milieu therapy in ways that are simply not possible in short-term programming, making everyday living experiences opportunities for therapeutic interventions.
 For many, the pacing and structure of these programs allow for extraordinary breakthroughs even when other treatments have been unsuccessful in the past.

 One of the reasons long-term residential treatment programs are so successful for people whose depression has not resolved with other forms of care is due to the emphasis on life skills, making them ideal for addressing low function.
-Rather than focusing solely on short and medium-term psychological needs, these depression rehab centers have the time and space to foster independent living skills.
+Rather than focusing solely on short and medium-term psychological needs, the best treatment centers for depression have the time and space to foster independent living skills.

 In a supportive environment, your loved one will have the opportunity to gradually assert greater levels of autonomy and empower themselves to become agents of change in their own life.
 For people whose depression has robbed them of a sense of self-determination and ability, this can be a profoundly transformative experience and is often a part of treatment that has been missing in the past.